GitiHubi/deepPaper/README.md

  Christian Schulze,
  Bernd Reimer,
  Damian Borth<br>
-In 2nd KDD Workshop on Anomaly Detection in Finance 2019<br>
+In ACM KDD 2nd Workshop on Anomaly Detection in Finance 2019<br>
 <a href="https://arxiv.org/pdf/1908.00734">[Paper]</a>
 <a href="-">[Project]</a>
 </td></tr></tbody></table>